Cluster automorphism groups and automorphism groups of exchange graphs: Automorphism groups of exchange graphs

+Now we consider the claim two.
+Still due to the symmetries of the graph, we may assume that $\sigma(\S_0) = \S_0$.
+Since $\sigma$ is a graph automorphism, it can be seen that there are two possibilities of $\sigma$, one is the identity, another is the reflection $f_0$ with respect to the vertical central axis of $E_\A$, as depicted in Figure \ref{automorphisms of exchange graph of type $A_3$}.
+Note that the identity graph automorphism is induced from the identity automorphism of the cluster algebra, while the graph automorphism $f_0$ is induced from the cluster automorphism $(f_+f_-)^3$ by a direct computation.
+Therefore the claim two is true and we have $Aut(E_{\A})\cong Aut(\A)\cong \mathbb{D}_6$.

-\end{exm} \begin{exm} It is well known that the cluster algebras of type $B_n$ and type $C_n$ have the same combinatorial structure.
-Originating at a seed $\S$, the exchange graph of a cluster algebra $\A$ of type $B_3$ or type $C_3$ is depicted in Figure \ref{automorphisms of exchange graph of type $BC_3$}.
-For the cluster algebra of type $B_3$, the quiver of the initial seed $\S$ is For the cluster algebra of type $C_3$, the quiver of the initial seed $\S$ is
+\end{exm} \begin{exm} It is known from a result in \cite{FZ032} that the cluster algebras of type $B_n$ and type $C_n$ have the same exchange graph.
+Based on a seed $\S_0$, the exchange graph of a cluster algebra $\A$ of type $B_3$ or type $C_3$ is depicted in Figure \ref{automorphisms of exchange graph of type $BC_3$}.
+For the cluster algebra of type $B_3$, the quiver of the initial seed $\S_0$ is For the cluster algebra of type $C_3$, the quiver of the initial seed $\S_0$ is